SolidDigital/magic-focus-finder/README.md

 ### refresh()
-will refresh the element mapping (should only be used if your browser does not support mutation observers) Otherwise it will watch the dom for new elements.
+will refresh the element mapping (should only be used if your browser does not support mutation observers) Otherwise it will watch the DOM for new elements.
 ```javascript

 ```